danomatika/PdParty/doc/PdParty_User_Guide.md

 * _Atsuke_ by Frank Barknecht
 * _CanOfBeats_ by Chris McCormick

-Also, thanks to Joe White for providing a copy of the RjDj get_sensors.pd by Roman Haefeli, et al. which provided an overview of the extended rj sensor objects.
+Also, thanks to Joe White for providing a copy of the RjDj _get_sensors.pd_ patch by Roman Haefeli, et al. which provided an overview of the extended rj sensor objects.

 ### Events